Accretion disk: Physics

 an accretion disk is expected to be a laminar flow.
 This prevents the existence of a hydrodynamic mechanism for angular momentum transport.

-On one hand, it was clear that viscous stresses would eventually cause the matter towards the center to heat up and radiate away some of its gravitational energy.
+On one hand, it was clear that viscous stresses would eventually cause the matter toward the center to heat up and radiate away some of its gravitational energy.
 On the other hand, viscosity itself was not enough to explain the transport of angular momentum to the exterior parts of the disk.
 Turbulence-enhanced viscosity was the mechanism thought to be responsible for such angular-momentum redistribution, although the origin of the turbulence itself was not well understood.
 The conventional $\alpha$-model (discussed below) introduces an adjustable parameter $\alpha$ describing the effective increase of viscosity due to turbulent eddies within the disk.
-In 1991, with the rediscovery of the magnetorotational instability (MRI), S. A. Balbus and J. F. Hawley established that a weakly magnetized disk accreting around a heavy, compact central object would be highly unstable, providing a direct mechanism for angular-momentum redistribution.
+In 1991, with the rediscovery of the magnetorotational instability (MRI), S. A. Balbus, and J. F. Hawley established that a weakly magnetized disk accreting around a heavy, compact central object would be highly unstable, providing a direct mechanism for angular-momentum redistribution.